cloudblog004/fantasticfoodies/content/en/posts/1232-steps-to-make-ultimate-microwave-steamed-chicken.md

 ##### Instructions to make Microwave Steamed Chicken:

 1. Mix the seasonings together on a plate.
 Place the chicken tenderloin and flip to marinate.
 Tightly cover with plastic wrap, and microwave for 1 ~ 2 minutes, then done.
-1. &#34;Quickly Steamed Moist Chicken&#34;is great for sandwiches, salad, and fresh spring rolls.  https://cookpad.com/us/recipes/151307-steamed-moist-chicken-in-a-microwave           (see recipe)
+1. *Quickly Steamed Moist Chicken*is great for sandwiches, salad, and fresh spring rolls.  https://cookpad.com/us/recipes/151307-steamed-moist-chicken-in-a-microwave           (see recipe)
 1. Ready to serve and ENJOY!